Ryan Lackey

 Knowledge and experience working with, implementing, and/or defeating:

-Languages and Platforms: Java, Python, Postscript, Scheme, C, LISP, Perl, Shell, TCL, Z80 asm, PHP, Facebook Platform, OpenSocial, Flash (Flex, ActionScript), MySQL
+Programming: Java, Python, XML/SGML, Postscript, Scheme, C, LISP, Pocket C, Perl, Shell, TCL, LabVIEW, Z80 asm, PHP

 Protocol Details: Electronic cash protocols, DNS, common EGPs and IGPs, SSL, OpenPGP, SMTP, HTTP, SSH1 and SSH2, x509, SNMP, NTP, DHCP, OTP, SET

-Facilities: 3-phase power systems, large UPSes (battery and rotational), power generation (petrol, diesel, turbine, solar, wind), lasers and laser scanners, biometric ID products, smartcard and magnetic stripe cards and card readers, satellite teleports
+Facilities: 3-phase power systems, large UPSes (battery and rotational), power generation (petrol, diesel, turbine, solar, wind), lasers and laser scanners, biometric ID products, smartcard and magnetic stripe cards and card readers

-Devices: PC hardware, PC104, Unix workstation hardware (Sun, Digital/Compaq, IBM RS/6000, HP), iButton, IBM 4758, Biometric ID products (retina, iris, hand geometry, fingerprint, voice), Compaq Atalla, key and combination locks, commercial safes and vaults, secure timebases (cesium, gps, wwv, maser), Wiegand-protocol security systems, wireless networking (satellite, WaveLAN, 802.11, microwave, laser, FH SS HF, Ricochet, CDPD), Palm and EPOC handhelds, RFID card systems, security microcontrollers, Point of Sale systems, magnetic strips, VSAT remote operations (Tachyon, Linkstar, Hughes, iDirect), VSAT hub operations (iDirect, SCPC)
+Devices: PC hardware, PC104, Unix workstation hardware (Sun, Digital/Compaq, IBM RS/6000, HP), iButton, IBM 4758, Biometric ID products (retina, iris, hand geometry, fingerprint, voice), Compaq Atalla, key and combination locks, commercial safes and vaults, secure timebases (cesium, gps, wwv, maser), Wiegand-protocol security systems, wireless networking (satellite, WaveLAN, 802.11, microwave, laser, FH SS HF, Ricochet, CDPD), Palm and EPOC handhelds, RFID card systems, security microcontrollers, Point of Sale systems, magnetic strips

 Major Algorithms: Radiosity/heat-transfer, SHA-1, MD5, Tiger, DES (DES, DESX, 3DES), CAST5, Blowfish, RC2, RC4, RC5, AES submissions (primarily MARS, RC6, Serpent, Twofish), RSA, Elliptic Curve systems, RSA, DH, ElGamal, Schnorr, Brickell-McCurley

-Financial Systems: premium SMS and mobile billing, ACH, ATM networks, debit and credit card fraud detection systems, e-gold, realtime trading systems, e-check, electronic token systems, micropayment schemes, SET, gift/prepaid cards, loyalty card systems, private wire systems
+Financial Systems: ACH, ATM networks, debit and credit card fraud detection systems, e-gold, realtime trading systems, e-check, electronic token systems, micropayment schemes, SET, gift/prepaid cards, loyalty card systems, private wire systems

 Experience and Education

-Founder of a distributed global network of technical and business infrastructure, allowing Internet-based businesses to pick and choose from 16+ jurisdictions around the world for incorporation, financial transaction processing, and secure servers with reliable network bandwidth.
-Negotiated with local business partners, governments, and global technology providers, managed technology development, and supervised and coordinated infrastructure roll-out in multiple locations in parallel.
+Founder of a distributed global network of technical and business infrastructure, allowing Internet-based businesses to pick and choose from 16+ jurisidctions around the world for incorporation, financial transaction processing, and secure servers with reliable network bandwidth.
+Negotiated with local business partners, governments, and global technology providers, managed technology development, and supervisied and coordinated infrastructure rollout in multiple locations in parallel.
 Developed operations and marketing plans, and directed ongoing sales, publicity, and operations.
 Also directed consulting efforts, both leading contracts in RFID payments and cryptographic applications, and managing other contracts for network implementation, security audits, and application development.

 HavenCo (Summer 1999 - Winter 2002)